How can I keep my children safe if I have a protection order against their parent?

 Make a safety plan for yourself and your children

 Making a safety plan helps everyone reduce their risk of more violence.
-It also helps everyone know what to do if your abusive partner does becomes violent.
+It also helps everyone know what to do if your abusive partner becomes violent.

 VictimLinkBC provides information and referral services to all victims of crime and immediate crisis support to victims of family violence, including making a safety plan.
 It is a toll-free, confidential, multilingual telephone service available across BC and the Yukon 24 hours a day, 7 days a week.
 Call 1-800-563-0808 or send an email to VictimLinkBC@bc211.ca.